-There are few brands which are more beloved than Apple.
+There are a few brands that are more beloved than Apple.
 And when it comes to leadership, few inspired more than Steve Jobs.
 One person who had a front-row seat at Apple, and who worked alongside Jobs was Cameron Craig.

 Cameron worked with Apple for 10 years during the company’s dramatic turnaround period under Steve Jobs.
 Starting in 1997, Cameron led agency efforts for Apple with Porter Novelli Australia before moving to Singapore to lead Apple’s communications in Asia-Pacific.
 The company then relocated him to California, where he played a senior role on the product PR team.